aflarafeek03-max/Log-Analysis-and-Threat-Detection/README.md

 # 1. Project Summary
 - The focus of this project is on the analysis of cybersecurity log data to identify suspicious and/or malicious activities via interactive dashboards.
-- The logs were gathered into Elasticsearch and were rendered into visualizations using Kibana and Grafana to show trends in traffic flow, abnormal traffic originating from a given IP address, what traffic was allowed, what traffic was blocked, and to what sensitive endpoints requests to access those endpoints were being made.
+- The logs were gathered into Elasticsearch and were rendered into visualizations using Kibana and Kibana Lens Visualization to show trends in traffic flow, abnormal traffic originating from a given IP address, what traffic was allowed, what traffic was blocked, and to what sensitive endpoints requests to access those endpoints were being made.
 - The goal is to show how raw Source Log data from an organization's Security Operations Center(SOC) can be transformed into useful awareness of potential threats to that organization and allow for timely, effective responses to such threats, representing typical environments for today's modern Security Operations Centers (SOC).

 # 2. Project Relevance